hsorby/cmlibs.maths/docs/index.rst

 ----------

 The *algorithms* module is a collection of functions that perform calculations on python lists.
-These functions are commonly used in other OpenCMISS packages.
+These functions are commonly used in other CMLibs packages.

 Package API
 -----------